MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 ### Transaction states

 Behind the scenes, there are a number of state changes the order goes through.
-The complete list is provided below, though it should be noted that depending on the specific provider process, some of these states will never show up in the results of any of the three purchase process **API** calls, and are included here for completeness.
+The complete list is provided below, though it should be noted that depending on the specific provider process, some of these states will never show up in the results of any of the three purchase process API calls, and are included here for completeness.

-- **CreateCart** - While the order object itself is not returned in the response to **Client/StartPurchase**, it has been created at that point.
+- **CreateCart** - While the order object itself is not returned in the response to Client/StartPurchase, it has been created at that point.
 At this stage, the items and prices are stored in the object, but it has not been submitted to any payment provider.

 - **Init** - As shown above, this is the status returned when the order has been submitted to the payment provider, but has not yet been authorized by the player.
 - **Approved** - This occurs briefly, after the player has approved the payment, but before PlayFab has completed the process of placing the items in the player inventory. *It is only included in this list for completeness, as titles should never see an order with this status*.